Advanced routing configuration (for extensions)¶

 category_id: 'category'

-defines the static keyword and the
+Path - defines the static keyword and the placeholders.

 Note

-For people coming from EXT:realurl in previous TYPO3 versions: The
+in previous TYPO3 versions: The

 can be loosely compared to some as "postVarSets".

-Plugin enhancer¶
+Plugin enhancer

 The plugin enhancer works with plugins based on Core functionality.